The Value of LEED®

 Watch this short video that explains the many benefits and advantages of LEED, and how it has and continues to transform the Canadian industry.

 Greening your new or existing buildings with LEED® can have a significant impact.

-Buildings generate up to 35 per cent of all greenhouse gases, 35 per cent of landfill waste comes from construction and demolition activities, and 70 per cent of municipal water is consumed in and around buildings.
+Buildings generate up to 35 per cent of all greenhouse gases, 35 per cent of landfill waste comes from construction and demolition activities, and up to 70 per cent of municipal water is consumed in and around buildings.
 It’s clear that making buildings greener can have a significant impact on larger environmental goals.

 Leadership in Energy and Environmental Design® (LEED) is a rating system that is recognized as the international mark of excellence for green building in over 160 countries.
 Since 2002, the Canada Green Building Council® (CaGBC) and LEED Canada have been redefining the buildings and communities where Canadians live, work and learn.

 LEED works because it recognizes that sustainability should be at the heart of all buildings – in their design, construction and operation.
 Since 2004, the CaGBC has certified over 2,800 LEED buildings in Canada and registered over 5,000 – with the second highest number of LEED projects anywhere in the world.

 Green buildings create a healthier indoor environment for occupants through better indoor air quality, less harmful products, and more natural daylight.
 They also reduce waste, conserve energy, decrease water consumption, and drive innovation.
 All of this can positively affect your bottom line and boost productivity.